 In Tom's Guide's custom battery test, which forces the phone to endlessly load webpages on T-Mobile's LTE network at 150 nits of screen brightness, the Note 10 lasted for an average of 9 hours and 25 minutes across three sessions.

 Those times are well below the smartphone average of 10:14, not to mention the Note 10 Plus' 10:47 result over multiple tests — understandable, given that the Plus features an 800-mAh larger battery compared to the standard model.
 An earlier test of the regular Note 10's battery yielded a score of 14:33, due to an error in testing.

-The Note 10's current average of 9:25 is below what we've witnessed from other handsets, and well short of the longest-lasting phones we've seen, as the table below indicates.
+The Note 10's current average of 9:25 is below what we've witnessed from other handsets, and well short of the best phone battery life we've seen, as the table below indicates.

 |Samsung Galaxy S10 Plus||12:35|